AnnaWilliford/SWC_Fall2019_test/Lesson2_IntroToR.md

 > print(is.logical(is.numeric(typeof(is.integer(score)))))
 > ```

 Sometimes you will need to convert between data types.
-There are functions that do that: as.integer(), as.character(), and so on.
-The conversion between data types is not always possible - why?
+There are functions that do that: `as.integer()`, `as.character()`, and so on.
+The conversion between data types is not always possible.
 Let's see what happens here:

 ```
 score <- 79